System Security Assurance: A Systematic Literature Review: Security Assurance: Challenges and Gaps

-The following challenges have been considered in the existing literature \begin{enumerate}[\itshape(a)] \item\textit{ Elucidation, Modelling, and Validation of Security Requirements}: Several methods focused on elicitation and modelling the security requirements in the early development phase of the system.
-However, these methods have not been widely adopted because they are not easily applied to the industries due to mismatch between the current development process and these mythologies.
-These methodologies are also very complex and do not provide documentation process of security properties of the IT systems \cite{taguchi2010aligning}.

 The specified security requirements may often be violated after the implementation phase because of improper deployment, change in requirements, hazardous environment, or invalidation of the assumption under which the security requirements were specified.
 Therefore, an approach is needed to complement security requirements engineering methodologies to check if the security requirements elucidated in the development phase are implemented correctly \cite{ouedraogo2010agent}.
+Several methods focused on elicitation and modelling the security requirements in the early development phase of the system.
+However, these methods have not been widely adopted because they are not easy to apply to the industries due to mismatch between the current development process and these methodologies.
+These methodologies are also very complex and do not provide documentation process of security properties of the IT systems \cite{taguchi2010aligning}.